jonasjohansson/11.igem.se/pages/wiki/project/demonstrate.md

 ## Measuring cox protein dynamics

-{% image "/static/img/wiki/project/demonstrate-03.png", "Figure 2.
-Western Blot shows Switch plasmid under different arabinose concentrations.
+{% image "/static/img/wiki/project/demonstrate-03.png", "Figure 2. western blot shows Switch plasmid under different arabinose concentrations.
 L= ladder, C-= Negative control.
 No loading control was added, as we had previously seen in our results that the GAPDH antibody interfered with GFP antibody and created many unspecific bands." %}

-In Figure 2 we can observe a different Western Blot.
-We used the same samples as were used for the Western Blot in Figure 1, but in this case, the staining was made with different antibodies.
+In Figure 2 we can observe a different western blot.
+We used the same samples as were used for the western blot in Figure 1, but in this case, the staining was made with different antibodies.
 We can observe an increase in expression of both GFP and cox-cMyc that correspond to an increase in arabinose.
 These two genes are under the same pBAD promoter, which expression is induced by adding arabinose, so our results seem to correspond with our design.

 As mentioned above, we cannot know whether this increase in expression would be enough to trigger the lytic cycle, which we could have tested using our Model plasmid.
 If it would have turned out that more cox protein expression is needed, we could modify the following parameters: